Merkel to discuss tighter lockdown with German states on Sunday - sources

 “We have to clarify how things will continue now,” he said.
 “Otherwise the pandemic will get completely out of control.”

+Starting Saturday, people in Baden-Wuerttemberg, in southwest Germany, are banned from going outside between 8 p.m. and 5 a.m. except for work and essential reasons and will also be encouraged to stay at home during the day.

+Since Wednesday, people in Bavaria have been allowed to leave home only for essential reasons.

-Reporting by Andreas Rinke.
+Reporting by Andreas Rinke; additional reporting by Holger Hansen.
 Writing by Tom Sims.
-Editing by Mark Potter
+Editing by Mark Potter and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.